LSNJLAW SM

 Water

-• Your employer must give you cool, clean, and fresh water in a disposable cup while you are working.
+Your employer must provide cool, clean, and fresh water in a disposable cup while you are working.
 If the employer does not provide cool and fresh water, workers may not drink sufficient water during work.
 In addition, heat stress related illnesses and deaths of farmworkers occur nationally on a regular basis, so these protections are very important.
 In particular, the first heat wave of the summer, when workers have not adjusted to conditions, has been shown to be particularly dangerous for worker health.

 Farmworkers can get sick from doing hard work in the heat and humidity.
 To stay healthy:

-• Drink lots of cool water.
+• Drink lots of cool water

-• Take lots of rest breaks in the shade.
+• Take lots of rest breaks in the shade

-• Wear loose fitting clothing.
+• Wear loose fitting clothing

-• Perform the heaviest, hardest work early in the day.
+• Perform the heaviest, hardest work early in the day

-• Avoid drinks with caffeine or alcohol.
+• Avoid drinks with caffeine or alcohol

 Heat exhaustion symptoms include: Headache, dizziness, extreme thirst, nausea, heavy sweating, general weakness.
 If you have these symptoms, stop working and find some shade.
 Drink water and cool off.
 If heat exhaustion is ignored, it can quickly turn into heat stroke, which is much more serious.

-Heat Stroke Symptoms Include: Dry pale skin, hot red skin, confusion, seizures, collapsing/passing out.
+Heat stroke symptoms include: Dry pale skin, hot red skin, confusion, seizures, collapsing/passing out.

 Bathrooms